 If you are still experiencing issues using Microsoft Edge Legacy, check out Microsoft’s article on what to do if Microsoft Edge isn't working.

 One of the first troubleshooting steps when investigating browser issues with Google Chrome is to utilize incognito mode.
-Incognito mode allows you to launch Chrome without extensions and apps, and is also useful if you want to be logged into multiple accounts for a website.
+Incognito mode allows you to launch Chrome without extensions and apps and is also useful if you want to be logged into multiple accounts for a website.
 If you cannot reproduce the error in Incognito mode, then it can be assumed that installed extensions or apps may be causing the issue.

 To launch incognito mode, click the Chrome menu in the top right-hand corner of your browser and select New incognito window.
 Alternatively, you can use keyboard shortcuts to open incognito mode while in Chrome as well.